Christopher Perkins (priest): Return to England

-Diplomatic Agent
+Diplomatic agent

 From this time Perkins was frequently employed as a diplomatic agent to Denmark, Poland, Rudolf II, Holy Roman Emperor, and the Hanseatic League; his missions dealt principally with commercial affairs.
 In 1591 he was ambassador to Denmark, having his first audience with the king on 4 July, and on 22 December received an annuity of one hundred marks for his services.

 He proceeded to Poland in January 1592, and was in Denmark again in the summer.
 In June and July 1593 he was negotiating with the Emperor at Prague; in 1595 he visited Elbing, Lübeck, and other Hanse towns, and spent some time in Poland.
 He says he was acceptable to the Poles generally, and the king tried to induce him to enter his service; but (on his own account) the clergy were bitterly hostile (records of the time show the political world found him troublesome as well), and the Pope offered put a price on his head.
 In 1598 he was again sent to Denmark, returning on 8 December; in 1600 he was employed in negotiating with the Danish emissaries at Emden.
 He acted as principal adviser to the government in its mercantile relations with the Baltic countries; on 3 January 1593 he was on a commission to decide without appeal all disputes between the English and subjects of the French king in reference to piracy, and on 3 July was on another to inquire into and punish all abettors of pirates.

-Numerous Titles
+Numerous titles

 Perkins was appointed as Dean of Carlisle in 1595.
 On 20 February 1597 he was admitted member of Gray's Inn.
 On 16 Sept.
 1597 he was elected M.P. for Ripon, and again on 21 October 1601; he frequently took part in the mercantile business of the House of Commons.
 On the accession of James I his annuity was increased; in 1603 he was on a commission for suppressing books printed without authority; on 23 July he was knighted by the king at Whitehall, and on 20 March 1605 was admitted commoner of the college of advocates.
 From 1604 to 1611 he was M.P. for Morpeth; he also acted as deputy to Sir Daniel Donne, master of requests, whom he succeeded in 1617.
 In 1620 he subscribed to the Virginia Company.

+Death

 He died late in August 1622, and was buried on 1 September on the north side of the long aisle in Westminster Abbey.